Fully synthetic stern tube lubricant, biodegradable.

-Currently, the EAL world is in turmoil, with many issues reported of poor performance of stern tube oils in equipment where previously mineral oils had proven to work - and particularly with instances of short life of stern tube lubricants (in some instances only 2- 2 ½ years), before acidity of the lubricant increases, viscosity dramatically increasing, or the stern tube is contaminated with stinking black sludge that blocks seal oil-feed pipes and bearing oil lubrication washways.
-Many vessel owners who adopted these EAL stern tube oils early in the current VGP2013 lifespan, either through existing vessel mineral lubricant contracts, or by salesmen's 'patter' that they have the 'best' EAL, or just by cheapest price, have fallen foul of these lower performing, short-life stern tube oils.
+Currently, the EAL world is in turmoil, with many issues reported of poor performance of stern tube lubricants in equipment where previously mineral oils had proven to work - and particularly with instances of short life of stern tube lubricants (in some instances only 2- 2 ½ years), before acidity of the lubricant increases, viscosity dramatically increasing, or the stern tube is contaminated with stinking black sludge that blocks seal oil-feed pipes and bearing oil lubrication washways.
+Many vessel owners who adopted these EAL stern tube lubricants early in the current VGP2013 lifespan, either through existing vessel mineral lubricant contracts, or by salesmen's 'patter' that they have the 'best' EAL, or just by cheapest price, have fallen foul of these lower performing, short-life stern tube lubricants.
 Most are changing to the better performing EALs.
 The announcement in 2018 by DNV-GL of a joint development project with several marine insurers and the University of Sheffield in the U.K. to investigate the increase of stern tube bearing failures will shed light on whether EALs are to blame – and if so, which base oil lubricant types are prone to operational failure.
 Slower steaming with larger/heavier propellers requires the highest oil film performance from the stern tube lubricant.

-So, how does a vessel Owner/Operator, choose the right stern tube oil for their equipment to provide optimum operational performance and reliability of the equipment and therefore the scheduled operational availability of the vessel?
+So, how does a vessel Owner/Operator, choose the right stern tube lubricant for their equipment to provide optimum operational performance and reliability of the equipment and therefore the scheduled operational availability of the vessel?

 Basically, it is due to the selection and use of only one of the 5 biodegradable base oils - Fully Saturated Synthetic Ester base oil technology that PANOLIN has successfully used for over 35 years.
 Reliability and long-life of biodegradable oil come from the combined high performance of the saturated synthetic ester base oil and the individual additives selected.